ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

       name: webui
 ```

-Finally and the most important, we define a *configmap* containing Træfik configuration :
+Finally and the most important, we define a ConfigMap containing Træfɪk configuration :

 ```YAML
 apiVersion: v1